What is Bisexuality? | Read Time 10-12 Minutes.

 - Making assumptions about their character or performance at work because of their bisexuality

-Because the reputation that precedes bisexuality is that of someone who is greedy and can’t be trusted, many employees keep their sexuality to themselves.
+Because the reputation that precedes bisexuality is that of greedy person who you can’t trust, many employees keep their sexuality to themselves.

 It’s easier to do it this way than to be regarded as someone who can’t be trusted to work with men or women.